bannerd

 Describe in text, graphics, or both the authority and responsibility of each unit of the organization having a role in the development of the software.
 Include both internal and external organizations relevant to the software development effort:

-Capture the results of software classification (SWE-020 - Software Classification) and safety critical determination of the project systems and subsystems containing software.
+Capture the results of software classification (SWE-020 - Software Classification) and safety critical determination (SWE-205 - Determination of Safety-Critical Software) of the project systems and subsystems containing software.
 This information may change as the project proceeds through its life cycle and the team is responsible for keeping this part of the SDP/SMP current with those changes.

-The tailoring compliance matrix shows how the project will comply with NPR 7150.2 (see SWE-125 - Requirements Compliance Matrix).
+The tailored Requirements Mapping Matrix shows how the project will comply with NPR 7150.2 (see SWE-125 - Requirements Compliance Matrix).
 If the project has any waivers or deviations to NPR 7150.2, include a table showing the NPR 7150.2 requirements the project plans to meet, those waived by the project, and those from which the project plans to deviate.
 For waivers and deviations, follow the appropriate approval processes, and record in the table those waivers and deviations approved for the project.
 Until those approvals are received, the table represents the planned compliance for the project.

 The matrix is reviewed and approved by the appropriate Engineering Technical Authority or Center-designated authority for review of tailoring.